ytyulkinaxway/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

 ![Delete a draft](/Images/contributing/cms_workflow_draft.png)

 To keep the changes, click the page to open it and make further edits.
-When you are done, **Save** the page and set its status to **In Review**.
+When you are done, **Save** the page and set its status to **In Review**..